 Wax On Wax Off: How Worried Should You Be About Contaminants in Concentrates?

-Concentrates, also known as dabs, are quickly overtaking edibles as everyone’s second-favorite cannabis product.
+Concentrates, like dabs, are quickly overtaking edibles as everyone’s second-favorite cannabis product.
 Although the rapidly rising popularity of concentrates may sound awesome, we still don’t know what the long-term effects of dabbing are.

-Concentrates, like any processed product, may be contaminated.
+Contamination can happen with any processed product and concentrates are no different.
 Waxes extracted with hydrocarbons (like butane or propane) will contain residues of volatile solvents.
-Even solventless concentrates, like rosin, will generate toxic compounds when vaporized or combusted.
-And as commercial grow operations increasingly rely on pesticides, herbicides, and other poisons to protect their crops, the risk of those poisons transferring into concentrates has concerned regulators and consumers.
+Even solventless concentrates, like rosin, will generate toxic compounds when vaporizing or smoking.

 Silent Killers: Pesticides, Herbicides, and Fungicides

 A couple of years ago, the U.S.’s premier chemistry organization, the American Chemical Society, formed its Cannabis Chemistry Subdivision to study our favorite plant.
-Kyle Boyar is a San Diego-based neuroscientist and analytical chemist at the ACS, and for the past year he has served as the chair of the subdivision’s scholarship committee, where he awards grants to laboratories that conduct cannabis research.
+Kyle Boyar is a San Diego-based neuroscientist and analytical chemist at the ACS, and for the past year he chairs the subdivision’s scholarship committee, where he awards grants to laboratories that conduct cannabis research.

 When asked about pesticide contamination in concentrates, he told RxLeaf by phone, “It’s a huge problem here in California.”